Lily Cowles: Early life and education

-Cowles was born in 1987 and raised in rural Connecticut, the daughter of actress Christine Baranski and playwright Matthew Cowles.
+Cowles was born in 1987 and raised in rural Connecticut, the daughter of actress Christine Baranski and actor and playwright Matthew Cowles.
 Cowles has an older sister, an attorney named Isabel.
 Cowles earned a Bachelor of Arts degree in religious studies from Princeton University.
 Cowles' father died of congestive heart failure in 2014.

 Career

-After graduating from Princeton University, Cowles relocated to Los Angeles.
+After graduating from Princeton, Cowles relocated to Los Angeles.
 She began her career in entertainment as a personal assistant to Jonah Hill during the production of True Story.
+In 2015, she had her acting debut in Enchantments.

-In 2016, Cowles also had a reoccurring role in the political satire, BrainDead.
+In 2016, Cowles also had a recurring role in the political satire, BrainDead.
 Cowles was later cast in the CW reboot of Roswell, titled Roswell, New Mexico.
 2020 saw Cowles play the role of Helen Park in the first-person shooter video game Call of Duty: Black Ops Cold War.